Lead Opinion

 II

 The standard of review in this case is abuse of discretion in both the United States Courts of Appeals for the Federal and Seventh Circuits.
-See Rick‘s Mushroom Serv., Inc. v.
-United States, 521 F.3d 1338, 1342 (Fed.
-Cir.2008) (“We review a denial of a request for additional discovery for abuse of discretion.“); Gile v.
-United Airlines, 95 F.3d 492, 495 (7th Cir.1996) (“[W]e review a district court‘s discovery determinations for an abuse of discretion.“).
-Therefore, this court need not decide the question of which jurisdiction‘s law applies and will apply an abuse of discretion standard to its analysis.
+See Rick’s Mushroom Serv., Inc. v.
+United States,

 “A district court would necessarily abuse its discretion if it based its ruling on an erroneous view of the law or on a clearly erroneous assessment of the evidence.”
 Cooter & Gell v.
-Hartmarx Corp., 496 U.S. 384, 405, 110 S.Ct.
-2447, 110 L.Ed.2d 359 (1990).
-While extending the thirty-month statutory stay, the district court found,
+Hartmarx Corp.,

-In light of the fact that Teva has recast its product more than eighteen months after it provided the original sample to Lilly and only eight months before trial is set to commence, we find that, in preparation for trial, Lilly is entitled to have sufficient opportunity to identify the nature and composition of the raloxifene product as Teva intends for it to be sold.
+In light of the fact that Teva has recast its product more than eighteen months after it provided the original sample to Lilly and only eight months before trial is set to commence, we find that, in preparation for trial, Lilly is entitled to have sufficient opportunity to identify the nature and composition of the raloxi-fene product as Teva intends for it to be sold.

-In explaining the statutory language, the House Committee report specified, “[f]ailure by either party to cooperate in a reasonable manner may be used by the court to reduce or lengthen the time, as appropriate, before an ANDA approval becomes effective.”
+In explaining the statutory language, the House Committee report specified, “[fjail-ure by either party to cooperate in a reasonable manner may be used by the court to reduce or lengthen the time, as appropriate, before an ANDA approval becomes effective.”
 H.R.Rep.
 No. 98-857, at 16 (1984), as reprinted in 1984 U.S.C.C.A.N.
 2686, 2700.
 Because Teva provided Lilly with its altered raloxifene samples just eight months before trial, the district court extended the stay “to provide Lilly with a reasonable amount of time to allow its expert to test and report on the altered raloxifene samples provided by Teva and for Lilly to assess and utilize that information and analysis in preparation for trial.”
-Extension Order, 2008 WL 4809963 at *6.
+Extension Order,

 Andrx filed paragraph IV certifications with the FDA on February 16, 2001, that it did not infringe the second patent and that the patent was invalid.
-Andrx, 276 F.3d at 1373.
-On April 5, 2001, forty-four days after it received the paragraph IV certifications on February 20, 2001, Biovail filed a second suit against Andrx under
+Andrx,

-On appeal, this court held that the district court exceeded its authority under
+On appeal, this court held that the district court exceeded its authority under 21 U.S.C. § 355(j)(5)(B)(iii), vacated the district court’s order, and remanded for further proceedings.
+Andrx,

-Unlike Andrx, in this case, the district court extended the statutory thirty-month stay based on its findings of Teva‘s lack of cooperation in expediting the patent litigation in its court.
-The court‘s findings were not based on Teva‘s filing with the FDA.
-Moreover, as discussed, the district court‘s decision was supported by the record, its factual findings, and proper application of the law.
+Unlike Andrx, in this case, the district court extended the statutory thirty-month stay based oh its findings of Teva’s lack of cooperation in expediting the patent litigation in its court.
+The court’s findings were not based on Teva’s filing with the FDA.
+Moreover, as discussed, the district court’s decision was supported by the record, its factual findings, and proper application of the law.

 Because the district court did not abuse its discretion with its discovery findings and extending the statutory thirty-month stay to March 9, 2009, this court affirms.
 Given the short timing of this appeal, under Federal Rule of Appellate Procedure 40, a petition for panel rehearing or rehearing en banc must be filed within seven days after entry of judgment.